MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-how-to-flip-the-script.md

 ---
-title: "How to Flip the Script after 20 Years in a Different Field"
+title: "How to flip the script after 20 years in a different field"
 speakers:
  - "Healey Sutton"
 layout: session